IvanHeriver/treexplorer/README.md

   - `--arrow-div-width`: width of the arrow of parent nodes
 - `.treexplorer-node`: styling of each node, including
   - `.treexplorer-node.selected` for selected nodes
-  - `.treexplorer-node:hover`
+  - `.treexplorer-node:hover` for the appearance on hover
-  - `.treexplorer-node:focus`
+  - `.treexplorer-node:focus` for the appearance when focused
-- `.treexplorer-trunk-line`: to define the `color` of the line connecting children
+- `.treexplorer-trunk-line`: to define the `color` of the vertical line connecting children

+Here is an example:

 ```css
 .treexplorer-main {